 Third, ants need to be able to colonize vehicles after moving onto them.
 The temperature on the surface and in the interior of vehicles can increase dramatically when exposing to sunlight, especially in the summer.
 In this study, a high proportion of the hitchhiking incidences occurred during the warmer seasons (Fig. 2), suggesting that the thermal tolerance of hitchhiking species may play an important role in determining their colonization success.
 For instance, a study involving the invasive brown marmorated stink bug (Halyomorpha halys) showed that its thermal tolerance is critical for surviving a trans-Pacific ship voyage (Nixon et al. 2019).
 Arboreal ants are generally more heat- and drought-tolerant compared to ground-dwelling ants (Hood and Tschinkel 1990, Bujan et al. 2016, Leahy et al. 2022), rendering them more likely to survive the high temperature on or in vehicles.
 Consequently, this may increase the quality of propagule pressure and thus the probability of successful establishment at the destination (Lockwood et al. 2005, Simberloff 2009).

 To our knowledge, this is the first report profiling ant hitchhiking on vehicles via citizen science efforts.
-The overrepresentation of arboreal and semi- arboreal ants in our dataset suggests the possibility of establishing a predictive framework for forecasting future hitchhiker based on behavioral, morphological, physiological, and ecological traits of species of interest, which facilite the development of effective management strategies for mitigating ant invasions via hitchhiking on vehicles.
+The overrepresentation of arboreal and semi- arboreal ants in our dataset suggests the possibility of establishing a predictive framework for forecasting future hitchhiker based on behavioral, morphological, physiological, and ecological traits of species of interest, which facilitates the development of effective management strategies for mitigating ant invasions via hitchhiking on vehicles.

 Acknowledgements